Gurdwara Sis Ganj Sahib: Modern period

-On 11 March 1783, Sikh military leader Baghel Singh (1730–1802) marched into Delhi along with his army.
-He occupied the Diwan-i-Am, the Mughal emperor Shah Alam II made a settlement with them agreeing to allow Baghel Singh to raise gurudwaras on Sikh historical sites in the city and receive six annas in a rupee (37.5%) of all the octroi duties in the capital.
-Sis Ganj was one of the shrines built by him, within the time span of eight months, from April to November 1783.
 However, due to volatile political climate in the coming century, the site alternated between being a mosque and a gurudwara.
 It became a site of dispute between two communities, and litigation followed.
 Eventually, after prolonged ligation the Privy Council during British Raj ruled in the favour of the Sikh litigants and the present structure was added in 1930; gold gild of the domes was added in the coming years.
 The Mughal-era Kotwali was handed over to the Delhi Sikh Gurdwara Management Committee around 1971.